SridharKumarUCB/UC_Berkeley_Practical-ApplicationAssignment5.1_SK/README.md

 # UC_Berkeley_Practical-ApplicationAssignment5.1_SK

 ### PROBLEM STATEMENT:
 The problem statement is to prepare a concise report that outlines the differences between customers who accepted or declined coupons.
-Specifically, What factors influence a driver’s decision to accept a coupon once it’s delivered to their phones and the likelihood of a driver accepting a coupon.
+Specifically, what factors influence a driver’s decision to accept a coupon once it’s delivered to their phones and the likelihood of a driver accepting a coupon.
 To analyze the data, I have aimed to plot and provide statistical summaries.

 ### DATA ANALYSIS FINDINGS: